spacemeshos/product/mvp1.md

 Transactions are signed by user in the wallet app
 1. Transfer coins between any two accounts.
 On-chain accounts should be created on demand on first transaction to an account.

+2. Simple user data transactions
+User can store binary data on the blockmesh and anyone may read it.

+write(key: bytes32, value: bytes)
+- Write a value in user's db
+- key is a 32 bytes binary data
+- Gas cost is based on sizeof(value)
+- Can only be called by the user

+delete(key)
+- Deletes a value previously written by user
+- Gas credit is based on sizeof(value)
+- Can only be called by the user
+- Exception if value is not store

+read(userId, key) returns value
+- Not a transaction - this method will be part of the Spacemesh API.
+It reads a value previously written by the user from the blockmesh

 ## Spacemesh API methods
 1. Read canonical account on-chain meta-data (e.g. nonce) and balance
 2. Get the confirmed transactions for a layer (transactions that modified the state, not just entered the blockmesh)